upraku/gh-event-ingester/README.md

   * test case has been written for a method
   * Generic Publish to SNS method created

 *Code is not production ready.
-Might change entirely on understanding the entire requirements*
+Might design it differently on understanding the entire requirements*

 ## Things to be done
   * Write the contract of the POST API in OpenAPI, using swagger
   * Write the cloudformation code using CDK and write the test cases for the same
-  * Write lot more unit tests (Would have done more of TDD in the real scenario)
+  * Write more unit tests (Would have done more of TDD if not for the time constraint)
   * Design the DynamoDB Table structure
   * Lambda for processing and inserting data to DB
   * Capture Decision logs (in the actual project implemenetation)